We’re very excited to be able to bring you some new information about Dido Elizabeth Belle.

 However, five days earlier, on 15th November 1766, another daughter had been born to Lindsay.
 The girl was named Ann and her mother was ‘Sarah Gandwell, a free negro’.
 It appears that Lindsay must have been in Jamaica in the first months of that year and that, nine months later, Ann was born on the island.

 On 8th December 1766, yet another daughter was born, Elizabeth whose mother was simply named as Martha G. Elizabeth, daughter of Sir John Lindsay was baptised a month later, on 10th January 1767, at Port Royal.
+This is the Elizabeth named in Sir John Lindsay’s will.

 Where was Sir John Lindsay at this time?
 Had he travelled back to Jamaica after Dido’s baptism, in time to be present to bestow his name on his third daughter at her own baptism ceremony?